SNodeC/snode.c/README.md

 # snode.c
-snode.c is a slim C++-toolkit for web applications
+snode.c is a slim C++-toolkit for web applications still in heavy development

 _Requirements:_
 * gcc version 10